-- f.
-Timely setting of reasonable initial reserves and following the documented company policy. - 3.
-Appraisal Program - a.
-Appraisers must recognize and report discrepancies which may indicate need for further investigation. - b.
-Appraisals shall be reviewed in conjunction with all other information developed to determine if there are any indicators of fraud. - 4.
-Prompt Evaluation and Settlement - a.
+- 4. Prompt Evaluation and Settlement - a.
 After initial investigation is complete, a decision must be made to promptly process for settlement or refer case for special investigation. - b.
 In the normal course of claim handling a file shall be referred for special investigation or expert analysis when discrepancies exist that are unresolved. - c.
-Carriers shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - 5.
-Prior to making any payment equal to or in excess of \$500 to a third-party claimant the carrier must comply with the requirements of the Insurance Claim Payment Intercept Program, M.G.L.
-Chapter 175, Section 24D.
-NOTE: Failure to comply with M.G.L.
-Chapter 175, Section 24D will subject Company to penalties proscribed by the Department of Revenue.
-These penalties will be in lieu of those penalties imposed for non compliance with the Performance Standards (see Appendix I). - 6.
-Recovery - a.
-The investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable. - b.
+SCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - 5.
+Department of Revenue (DOR) Requirements

+Prior to making any payment equal to or in excess of \$500 to a third-party claimant, the SC must comply with the requirements of the Insurance Claim Payment Intercept Program, G.L.c.175, §24D NOTE: Failure to comply with G.L.c.175, §24D will subject the SC to penalties proscribed by the DOR.
+These penalties will be in lieu of those penalties imposed for noncompliance with the Performance Standards (Appendix H).

+- 6. Subrogation/Recovery - a.
+The investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the SC or party against whom subrogation will be directed, if applicable. - b.
 Upon subrogation recovery the deductible shall be reimbursed in a timely and accurate manner when and where appropriate. - C. Fraud Handling - 1.
 Screening process for suspected fraudulent claims - a.
-When a discrepancy is of such weight as to raise substantial questions of fraud (example: all keys accounted for and the vehicle shows no ignition damage), the case shall be referred for special investigation. - b.
+When a discrepancy is of such weight as to raise substantial questions of fraud (example: all keys accounted for and the motor vehicle shows no ignition damage), the case shall be referred for special investigation. - b.
 Whenever several discrepancies exist and/or a pattern appears that matches prior suspicious cases, the case shall be referred for special investigation.